 All trainees are offered regional Generic training days, local CMT teaching in all trusts along with MRCP exam tuition.
 All trainees are fully funded for a highly acclaimed weekend PACES teaching course, with three courses being run across the region corresponding to each diet of the exam.
 All trainees receive free procedural training and also an opportunity to attend a highly regarded Acute Medicine Simulation training day.

 All trainees will have the opportunity to swap their chosen rotations (initially allocated based on their choice and interview score) at the end of CT1 and so allow trainees to pursue a different specialty compared with their original choice.

 Three trainees from each CMT year will have the opportunity to sit on the Senior Specialty Training CMT committee and so help shape the training for both themselves and their colleagues for future years.

 North & East Rotation

-Sheffield and the surrounding areas are a great place to live.
+Sheffield and the surrounding area is a great place to live.
 Sheffield is a green and vibrant city and boasts a lively night life, cultural events, shopping and outstanding sporting facilities.
-Sheffield and the surrounding towns are situated in the Peak District National Park popular with enthusiasts of walking, climbing and cycling.
+Sheffield and the surrounding towns are situated on the edge of the Peak District National Park popular with enthusiasts of walking, climbing and cycling.